Health Communication Working Group

 Co-Chair: SubbaRao M Gavaravarapu (National Institute of Nutrition - Indian Council of Medical Research, Hyderabad, India) [Contact]

 Co-Chair: Yolanda Paul (Caribbean Institute of Media and Communication, The University of the West Indies at Mona, Kingston, Jamaica) [Contact]

-Vice chair: Sinikka Torkkola (Senior Research Fellow, University of Tampere, Finland) [Contact]
+Vice chair: Sinikka Torkkola (Tampere University, Faculty of Information Technology and Communication Sciences, Finland) [Contact]

 Vice chair: Eliza Govender (Centre for Communication, Media and Society (CCMS), University of KwaZulu-Natal, South Africa) [Contact]

 - List of Working Group members with contact information - This list is available only to IAMCR members.
 To access it, login to the site and return to this page.

 To join the Health Communication Working Group, login to your account and select My Sections and Working Groups from the menu.
 A number of IAMCR sections and working groups send notices and other information exclusively to their members.
 IAMCR members can join up to five sections or working groups.